How to get the most out of your EV test drive

 Test driving a car sounds easy, but it's also something that most of us don't do very often.
 And if it's your first time driving an electric car (EV), some things will be completely new, like the vehicle's incredible silence and rapid acceleration.
 It's an exciting experience that can cause you to quickly get distracted and forget to look for all the things that are important to you.
 So we've pulled together the most helpful things you need to know before you get behind the wheel of an EV.

 Test driving an EV at a dealership

 Some car dealerships rely on vehicle service and maintenance for much of their business.
 And since EVs require much less maintenance than gas-powered vehicles, dealerships' attitudes toward EVs can vary.

 Schedule your test drive in advance so you know they'll have your preferred vehicle available, and ask them to fully charge it for your test drive (this may sound obvious, but it can easily be overlooked).
 And if you're excited about your test drive, share it!
 Mentioning the dealership on social media the day before your EV test drive can help set you and the dealer up for a positive experience.

 Test driving an EV at an enthusiast event

 There are also other, less pressurized ways to get behind the wheel of your chosen EV.
 Several B.C. enthusiast organizations are keen to share their knowledge and advice – and some will even let you take a test drive or a ridealong at their events.

 Emotive is a B.C. campaign promoting the fun of driving an EV.
 Led by Plug In BC, and supported by voluntary EV ambassadors, Emotive facilitates test drives at events including the Vancouver Auto Show.

 The Vancouver Electric Vehicle Association (VEVA) is over 20 years old and has members who not only drive and own EVs, but also build them.
-They meet up once a month and hold their annual ElectraFest event every August.
+They host meetups regularly, as well as other events such as guest speakers and their ElectraFest.